Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 No Concrete Plan and Timeline

 There's no denying that rebranding is a big undertaking, and it may be difficult to predict how long it will take.
-That said, it is essential to make a concrete rebranding plan and create a timeline for each element of it.
+That said, it is essential to make a concrete rebranding plan and create a timeline for each element.
 If you don't, you may end up with unclear messaging that confuses your audience and negatively impacts your practice.

 Not Having a Brand Style Guide